Julchu/TeaWork/README.md

 yarn export && firebase --project teaworkapp deploy
 ```

-### Launching the Firebase/Firestore emulator: open the emulator at localhost:4000/firestore
+### Launching the Firebase/Firestore emulator:

+- Open the emulator at localhost:4000/firestore
 - Also exports/imports emulator data to `./emulatorData`

 ```zsh